andrew/ultimate-awesome/README.md

 - [awesome-community-curated-nlp](https://github.com/alvations/awesome-community-curated-nlp) - Community Curated NLP List.
 - [Awesome_BigData_AI_DrugDiscovery](https://github.com/Bin-Chen-Lab/Awesome_BigData_AI_DrugDiscovery) - A collection of resources useful for leveraging big data and AI for drug discovery.
 It mainly serves as an orientation for new lab folks.
 It may be biased towards my lab interest.
 - [awesome-osticket](https://github.com/clonemeagain/awesome-osticket) - A curated list of awesome osTicket resources, plugins, tutorials and other nice things.
-- [awesome-linux-apps](https://github.com/cuongndc9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
+- [awesome-hpc](https://github.com/dstdev/awesome-hpc) - A collection of Awesome HPC software and tools.
 - [Awesome-Efficient-AIGC](https://github.com/Efficient-ML/Awesome-Efficient-AIGC) - A list of papers, docs, codes about efficient AIGC.
 This repo is aimed to provide the info for efficient AIGC research, including language and vision, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-flarum](https://github.com/realodix/awesome-flarum) - A curated list of amazingly awesome Flarum extensions and resources.
 - [freebies-hub](https://github.com/zcraber/freebies-hub) - Curated list of some super-useful but not-so-popular websites which offer FREE images, vectors, videos, music, templates etc.
+- [awesome-linux-apps](https://github.com/cuongndc9/awesome-linux-apps) - 🚀 A list of awesome applications for 🐧 Linux distributions.
 - [awesome-policy-as-code](https://github.com/hysnsec/awesome-policy-as-code) - A curated list of policy-as-code resources like blogs, videos, and tools to practice on for learning Policy-as-Code.
 - [awesome-infinidash](https://github.com/joenash/awesome-infinidash) - An awesome list for the awe-inspiring power of Infinidash, an imaginary product. .
 - [awesome-emulators-simulators](https://github.com/mcicolella/awesome-emulators-simulators) - A curated list of software emulators and simulators of PCs, home computers, mainframes, consoles, robots and much more.